MatmaRex/powiadomienia_zb/readme.txt

 This is a Wikipedia bot to facilitate handling of mistakes in articles, reported by readers of Polish Wikipedia.
 It can notify users and wikiprojects about reports which may interest them.

 Polish:
 To jest bot ułatwiający poprawianie błędów w artykułach zgłoszonych przez czytelników polskiej Wikipedii.
-Potrafi informować użytkowników i wikiprijekty o zgłoszeniach, które mogą ich interesować.
+Potrafi informować użytkowników i wikiprojekty o zgłoszeniach, które mogą ich interesować.